lysmarine/lysmarine_doc/doc/projectstructure.md

 # Project structure
 Lysmarine is made of different repositories.
-Some are original content others are just forks of other projects.
+Some are original content others are just forks.

 > [https://lysmarineos.com](https://lysmarineos.com) is the website of the project.